Emergent Coordination in Multi-Agent Language Models: Introduction

 Our findings provide evidence for multi-agent LLM system capacity for emergence and that it underpins performance.
-Through a variety of complementary analyses and robustness tests, we show that coordination style across interventions is very different.
-While emergence is present in all, only the ToM-prompt condition leads to groups with identity-linked differentiation and goal-directed complementarity across agents: they operate as an integrated, goal-directed unit.
+Through a variety of complementary analyses and robustness tests, we show that the coordination style across interventions is very different.
+While emergence is present in all, only the ToM-prompt condition leads to groups with identity-linked differentiation and goal-directed complementarity across agents: they operate as a dynamically stable, integrated, goal-directed unit.
 This is consistent with research on human groups showing that performance gains are not automatic \citep[e.g.,][]{stasser1985pooling} and that complementarity needs to be balanced with integration and goal alignment \citep{theiner2018distributed,dechurch2010cognitive,riedl2021quantifying}.

-This paper helps us understand when and how multi-agent systems exhibit higher-order properties, how to control them, and their internal coordination.
+This paper helps us understand when and how multi-agent systems exhibit higher-order properties, their internal coordination structure, and how to control them.
 This can inform multi-agent system design by showing how to combine agents effectively.
 We make four contributions:

-\begin{enumerate} \item Novel framework to quantify emergent properties in multi-agent systems based on information decomposition including conditional/residual variants and outcome-relevant partial information decomposition. \item Principled diagnostic approaches to localize where synergy resides and distinguish it from alternative explanations (such as heterogeneous learning rates).
+\begin{itemize} \item Novel framework to quantify emergent properties in multi-agent systems based on information decomposition including conditional/residual variants and outcome-relevant partial information decomposition. \item Principled diagnostic approaches to localize where synergy resides and distinguish it from alternative explanations (such as heterogeneous learning rates).
 Specifically, we develop two surrogate null distribution tests (row-shuffle to probe identity-locked structure; column-shuffle for dynamic alignment).
 This design lets us tease apart ``good'' synergy aligned with task goals from spurious or misaligned synergy. \item Demonstrate how to steer emergence with specific prompts.
-Prompt-level manipulations causally change higher-order dependencies and reliably induces distinct coordination regimes, shifting collectives from spurious and misdirected synergy to stable \& goal-aligned complementarity driven by differentiated identities. \item Internal coordination is measurable and controllable with interventions.
-Groups differ in variance, stability, and adaptability—properties relevant to reliability and deployment. \end{enumerate}
+Prompt-level manipulations causally change higher-order dependencies and reliably induces distinct coordination regimes, shifting collectives from spurious and misdirected synergy to stable and goal-aligned complementarity driven by differentiated identities. \item Internal coordination is measurable and controllable with interventions.
+Groups differ in variance, stability, and adaptability—properties relevant to reliability and deployment. \end{itemize}